 My partner had to drag me out of the shop, as we came for the Christmas market, or not.
 The inner child in me was jumping around with joy from one shop window to another.
 Finally, we reached the market square.
 There were numerous stalls offering anything Christmassy – ornaments, hand-carved nutcrackers, mulled wine.
 Did I mention mulled wine?
 It was getting chilly and it was time for little something, so we headed to the first vendor to get some glühwein and reibekuchen (fried potato pancakes).

 Then we walked along more festively decorated streets and houses and shops.
 The Christmas market continued further on the streets of this little place.
 At one point I saw a street going up that promised nice views and we were not disappointed.
 The street turned into a path and we reached the ruins of a tower – Der Haller, a 13th century watchtower part of the town’s fortifications.
-From there, Monschau looked really like a snow-globe town waiting for someone to shake and let the snow fall.
+From there, Monschau looked really like a snow-globe town waiting for someone to shake it and let the snow fall.
 We could spot the Castle of Monschau (Burg Monschau), built in the 13th century and functioning today as a youth hostel.

 It started getting dark, so we got back to the town.
 It was even more magical than in the afternoon!
 All Christmas lights were lit up and it felt as if we were in that miniature Christmas village that I put each year beside the Christmas tree, only without the train circling around it.
 OK.
 I don’t have that one at home either.
 So, the illusion was complete.